 Getting in touch with tech support isn’t an option if you’re on the free plan, but for paying subscribers, Google’s experts are available 24/7 via live chat, email, or phone.
 The service is generally efficient, taking around ten minutes to be linked with an agent.

 Google offers multiple options for keeping your documents secure, including various levels of two-factor authentication.
 For business users, admins have a comprehensive set of tools for monitoring who has access to what files and setting alerts for attempts at unauthorized access.

 Your files and folders are stored and transferred in an encrypted format, but the catch is that it’s not end-to-end encryption.
 This means that Google technicians can decrypt files if compelled to do so by law enforcement, and that leaves the system potentially vulnerable to hackers.

-The most popular competitor is Dropbox.
+The most popular competitor is Dropbox (opens in new tab).
 Like Google Drive, this is a very slick service, with useful browser and mobile interfaces and desktop integration.
-However, Dropbox only offers users 2GB of storage on the free plan, a steep drop from Google Drive’s 15GB.
+However, Dropbox only offers users 2GB on the free plan, a steep drop from Google Drive’s 15GB.
 Its paid plans are also pricier, starting at $11.99 a month for 2TB.
-Read our Dropbox review to learn more about what we made of it.

-Another competitor is iCloud.
+Another competitor is iCloud (opens in new tab).
 This offers 5GB on its free plan, and the paid plans start at a very low $0.99 for 50GB, going up to $9.99 a month for 2TB.
 Its features aren’t as in-depth, but its seamless integration with Apple devices make it a good choice for Mac and iPhone users.
-You can find out more in our Apple iCloud review.

 Google Drive’s smooth, efficient interfaces make it easy to upload and edit files, and to keep your files synchronized across your devices.
 It also has a wealth of useful features, such as file sharing, versioning, and advanced search.